Sickness after chest radiotherapy

 - Don't give yourself a hard time if you really don't feel like eating – you can make up for lost calories after your treatment ends

 - It is important to drink plenty of fluid even if you don't feel like eating

 - Avoid doing too much around the time of your radiotherapy treatment – you might need to rest more than usual

 Some people find ginger very good for reducing nausea.
 If you like ginger, try it in whichever way you prefer, for example as crystallised stem ginger.
 Freshly ground ginger can be added to your favourite foods or to hot water to make a soothing tea.
 You can buy ginger tea bags in supermarkets.
 Or you can try eating ginger biscuits or sipping ginger ale.

-You may begin to lose weight if you feel sick or have problems eating.
+You might lose weight if you feel sick or have problems eating.
 You may also feel tired and weak.
-Sometimes you may not feel like eating at all.
-The dietician or your doctor can give you advice if eating is a problem.
+Sometimes you might not feel like eating at all.
+The dietitian or your doctor can give you advice if eating is a problem.